Abyssal-Depth/abyssal-htmlCssJavaScript/jsLesson02TeamProject/TeamProject.md

 ## What You'll Learn

 - Working together on one shared project
-- Using variables to store real information
+- Using variables to store information
 - Doing simple calculations (adding, averaging, etc.)
-- Displaying information on a webpage
+- Displaying the stored information on a webpage
-- Making it look good with CSS
+- Making it look presentable with CSS

 ---